ClaGra/Internet_Technology_Beer_Brewing/README.md

 The Excel sheet does not give any insights about specific customers or their orders since the administrative workload is tried to be held as small as possible for the head of administration.
 With the implementation of a web-based application, this information could be easily added and would provide better visibility into the sales trends.

 ### User Stories
+> Note: Admins have the same access and permissions as regular Users, with the additional ability to delete data.

 #### User Stories General
-1. As a User, I want to have a Web app to use on different mobile devices and desktop computers.
+1. As a User, I want to use the web app on both mobile devices and desktop computers so that I can access it from anywhere.
-2. As a User, I want to see a consistent visual appearance to navigate easily, and it should look consistent.
+2. As a User, I want a consistent visual design so that I can navigate the app easily.
-3. As a User, I want to use list views to explore and read my business data.
+3. As a User, I want to use list views to explore and read my brewery data.
-4. As a User, I want to use edit and create views to maintain my business data.
+4. As a User, I want to use edit and create views to maintain my brewery data.
-5. As a User, I want to log-in so that I can authenticate myself.
+5. As a User, I want to log in so that I can securely access the application.
+6. As a User, I want to log out so that I can securely end my session.
-6. As an Admin, I want to authenticate myself so that I can delete data.
+7. As an Admin, I want to authenticate myself so that I can access the delete functionality, which is restricted to Admins.

-#### User Stories Administration
+#### User Stories Order
-1. As a Head of Administration, I want to add user accounts so that I can grant access to new users.
+1. As a User, I want to add new orders so that I can record customer purchases.
-2. As a User, I want to edit my user account so that I can update user information when necessary.
+2. As a User, I want to edit existing orders so that I can update order details if needed.
-3. As a Head of Administration, I want to delete user accounts so that I can remove access when needed.
+3. As an Admin, I want to delete orders so that I can remove cancelled or invalid transactions.
-4. As a User, I want to log in so that I can access the system securely.
+4. As a User, I want to view all orders so that I can track sales activity.
-5. As a User, I want to log out so that I can securely end my session.
+5. As a User, I want to view orders by ID so that I can check specific transactions.

 #### User Stories Inventory
+1. As a System, I want to automatically update inventory when a bottling or order is added, changed, or deleted, so that real-time stock levels are maintained.
-1. As a User, I want to manually add new inventory items so that I can track stock entries.
+2. As a User, I want to edit inventory items so that I can correct stock data.
+3. As an Admin, I want to delete inventory items so that I can clean up expired beer.
-2. As a System, I want to automatically add inventory after brewing or bottling so that the stock stays accurate.
+4. As a user, I want to view the full inventory so that I understand current stock levels.
+5. As a user, I want to view inventory by ID so that I can check specific items.
-3. As a User, I want to edit inventory items so that I can correct stock data.
+6. As a user, I want to view an inventory summary so that I can get an overview of stock by category.

-4. As a System, I want to automatically adjust inventory after an order so that real-time stock levels are maintained.
+1. As a System, I want to automatically update inventory when bottling or orders are added, modified, or deleted so that stock levels remain accurate in real time.
+2. As a User, I want to edit inventory items so that I can correct stock data.
-5. As an Admin, I want to delete inventory items so that I can clean up invalid entries.
+3. As an Admin, I want to delete inventory items so that I can remove expired entries.
-6. As a user, I want to view the full inventory so that I understand current stock levels.
+4. As a User, I want to view the full inventory so that I can monitor current stock levels.
-7. As a user, I want to view inventory by ID so that I can find specific items quickly.
+5. As a User, I want to view inventory by ID so that I can locate specific stock items.
-8. As a user, I want to view an inventory summary so that I can get an overview of stock categories
+6. As a User, I want to view an inventory summary so that I can get an overview by category.

 #### User Stories Brewing
-1. As an Admin, I want to add new brewing protocols so that brewing processes are documented.
+1. As a User, I want to add new brewing protocols so that brewing processes are documented.
 2. As a User, I want to edit brewing protocols so that I can update brewing information.
-3. As an Admin, I want to delete brewing protocols so that I can remove outdated data.
+3. As an Admin, I want to delete brewing protocols so that I can remove incorrect data.
 4. As a User, I want to view brewing protocols so that I can understand the production process.
 5. As a User, I want to view brewing protocols by ID so that I can reference specific batches.